 The Core Knowledge What Your—Grader Needs to Know series was created specifically for parents.
-In one convenient volume per grade, from What Your Kindergartner Needs to Know through What Your Sixth Grader Needs to Know, this eight-volume series provides parents, teachers, and children with an engaging, illustrated introduction to the important knowledge outlined in the Core Knowledge Sequence.
+In one convenient volume per grade, from What Your Kindergartner Needs to Know through What Your Sixth Grader Needs to Know, this eight-volume series provides parents, teachers, and children with an engaging, introduction to the important knowledge outlined in Core Knowledge Sequence.

 Saxon Math is the only major math program on the market today that systematically distributes instruction and practice and assessment throughout the academic year as opposed to concentrating, or massing, the instruction, practice and assessment of related concepts into a short period of time.
 Saxon Math ‘s unique approach to math instruction ensures that students not only gain but also retain essential math skills.